kubernetes/enhancements/keps/sig-architecture/2019-03-19-go-modules.md

 These checklist items _must_ be updated for the enhancement to be released.

-- [ ] kubernetes/enhancements issue in release milestone, which links to KEP
+- [x] kubernetes/enhancements issue in release milestone, which links to KEP: https://github.com/kubernetes/enhancements/issues/917
-- [ ] KEP approvers have set the KEP status to `implementable`
+- [x] KEP approvers have set the KEP status to `implementable`
 - [ ] Design details are appropriately documented
 - [ ] Test plan is in place, giving consideration to SIG Architecture and SIG Testing input
 - [ ] Graduation criteria is in place